UseMuffin/Trash/README.md

 $table->delete($entity, ['purge' => true]);
 ```

+## Detecting trashing
+If you need to distinguish between deletion and trashing the behavior
+adds the ['trash' => true ] option to the afterDelete event
+it creates when trashing.

 ### Cascading deletion

 If you'd like to have related records marked as trashed when deleting a parent